martinmoene/string-view-lite/README.md

 -D<b>nssv_CONFIG_CONVERSION_STD_STRING_FREE_FUNCTIONS</b>=1
 Define this to 1 to provide `std::string`&ndash; `nonstd::string_view` interoperability via free functions, define it to 0 to omit all said functions.
 This also controls the presence of these function if `std::string_view` is used.
 Default is undefined.

+### Omit use of streams

+At defaults, *string-view lite* provides operations to overload the `operator<<`.
+If you want to use the library without the use of standard streams, you can control this withtThe following macro:

+-D<b>nssv_CONFIG_NO_STREAM_INSERTION</b>=1
+Define this to 1 to omit the use of standard streams.
+Default is undefined

 ## Reported to work with

 The table below mentions the compiler versions *string-view lite* is reported to work with.